platformsh/platformsh-docs/src/development/troubleshoot.md

 Hooks are frequently the cause of long build time.
 If they run into problem they can cause the build to fail or hang indefinitely.

-You should test each hook and deploy command in your local development environment.
+The build hook can be tested in your local environment.
+Because the deployed environment on Platform.sh is read-only the build hooks cannot be rerun there.

+Deploy hooks can be tested either locally or by logging into the application over SSH and running them there.
+They should execute safely but be aware that depending on what your scripts are doing they may have an adverse impact on the running application (e.g., flushing all caches).

-Furthermore, you can test your hooks with those linux commands to help figure out any problems
+Furthermore, you can test your hooks with these Linux commands to help figure out any problems:

 ```
 time $cmd # Print execution time